• Don't miss our webinar: Take Your Omnichannel CX to New Heights: How Spirit Airlines Is Upgrading Self-Service with Agentic AI Watch now -->

 • Over the phone: When you can’t make gestures to show you’re listening, give the person on the other end auditory cues.
 Use phrases like “I understand” or try repeating back what they just said.

 • Over messaging: This can be a little trickier with asynchronous messaging.
-Customers who employ messaging to resolve a problem often want it solved quickly without much conversation.
+Customers who employ messaging to resolve a problem often want it solved quickly without much back-and-forth conversation.
 In this scenario, the best way to show you’re listening is by responding quickly and addressing the problem head-on.

 • In-person: Rely on body language and facial expressions to tell you how your customer is feeling.
 Are they fidgety and in a hurry?
-Relaxed and looking for some small talk?
+Are they relaxed and looking for some small talk?
 Show your customer you understand them by taking their visual cues and using them to determine whether to give quick, to-the-point answers or spend time chatting about the weather.
 You can also mirror body language as a way to connect with your customer—just don’t go too overboard.
-You don’t want to make them feel uncomfortable.Woman texting customer service
+You don’t want to make them feel uncomfortable.

 • Over the phone: Take your cues from the tone of their voice.
 If they’re leisurely answering your initial questions (and peppering in some jokes), but you try to rush them through the conversation, that’ll leave them feeling unsatisfied.